princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 # NLOSFeatureEmbeddings Code & Datasets

 This repository contains code for the paper _Learned Feature Embeddings for Non-Line-of-Sight Imaging and Recognition_ by Wenzheng Chen, Fangyin Wei, Kyros Kutulakos, Szymon Rusinkiewicz, and Felix Heide.
-The captured datasets can be downloaded separately from our [project webpage]().
+The captured datasets can be downloaded separately from our [project webpage](https://light.cs.princeton.edu/publication/nlos-learnedfeatures/).

 ## Results on Real Scenes

+The realistic scenes are captured by [this work](https://github.com/computational-imaging/nlos-fk).

 ### Bike
 |<img src="scenes/bike_1.png" width="200" height="200" style="padding-right:20px;" />|<img src="scenes/bike_2.png" height="200" style="padding-top:333px;"/>|
 |---|---|